peter890331/peter890331.github.io/README.md

-I've temporarily taken down my personal website and am currently using it solely to host my app-ads.txt file.
+I've temporarily taken down my personal website, and am currently using it solely to host my app-ads.txt file.